Impact of COVID-19 Skip to main content

 and older2

-§According to the CDC, severe outcomes of COVID-19 are defined as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.4
+§The United States Centers for Disease Control and Prevention (CDC) defines severe outcomes of COVID-19 as hospitalization, admission to the intensive care unit (ICU), intubation or mechanical ventilation, or death.4

 exclamicon